How Long Does it Take to Rewire Your Brain From Addiction?

 • Personality traits

 Because of these factors, it’s difficult to say how long it takes for a substance to become addictive.
 The developing stages of addiction can be difficult to notice.
-If you or a loved one feels early signs of addiction or struggles with addiction, reach out.
+If you or a loved one feels the early signs of addiction or struggles with addiction, reach out.

 Factors that affect the time it takes to rewire the brain from addiction include the intensity of the drug, mental health, the age when use began, personality traits, and family history